 Salt and black pepper

-1. In a large, heavy pot or dutch oven, add the vegan butter, onions, and a dash of salt.
+1. First, you’ll sauté the aromatics for the vegan smoky red bean soup.
+In a large, heavy pot or dutch oven, add the vegan butter, onions, and a dash of salt.
 Sauté over medium-high for ~7 minutes or until soft and golden.

-2. Add the garlic, sweet Hungarian paprika, smoked paprika, dried marjoram, bay leaves, ground black pepper (to taste), garlic powder and onion powder.
+2. Next, add the garlic, sweet Hungarian paprika, smoked paprika, dried marjoram, bay leaves, ground black pepper (to taste), garlic powder and onion powder.
 Stir around over medium heat for 1 minute.

 3. Add the carrots and potatoes.
 Stir around for another 2 minutes.
 Then, add the soy sauce, stir around and scrape the bits off the bottom of the pot.

 4. Add the water and red miso.
 Stir until the red miso dissolves.
 Add the red beans.
 Cover with a lid.
 Bring to a boil, and then, lower to a simmer.
-Cover and simmer over low heat for 20 minutes.
+Cover and simmer the vegan smoky red bean soup over low heat for 20 minutes.

 5. Stir in the parsley and liquid smoke.
 Taste and adjust seasoning, if needed (more salt? more black pepper?).
 Serve.